 The prospectus, SAI, and certain other required information are contained in the fund's registration statement, which is filed electronically with the SEC and is publicly available via the SEC's Electronic Data Gathering, Analysis, and Retrieval (EDGAR) system.
-Mutual fund and ETF registration statements are amended at least once a year to ensure that financial statements and other information do not become stale.† These funds also amend registration statements throughout the year as necessary to reflect material changes to their disclosures.
+Mutual fund and ETF registration statements are amended at least once a year to ensure that financial statements and other information do not become stale.+ These funds also amend registration statements throughout the year as necessary to reflect material changes to their disclosures.

 In addition to the registration statement disclosure, funds provide shareholders with several other disclosure documents.
-Funds must transmit annual and semiannual shareholder reports within 60 days after the end and the midpoint of the fund's fiscal year, respectively.‡ These reports contain performance and expense information, financial statements, and a list of the fund's portfolio
+Funds must transmit annual and semiannual shareholder reports within 60 days after the end and the midpoint of the fund's fiscal year, respectively.[‡] These reports contain performance

-\ Closed-end funds and UITs also provide investors with extensive disclosures, but under a slightly different regime that reflects the way shares of these funds trade.
-Both closed-end funds and UITs file an initial registration statement with the SEC containing a prospectus and other information related to the initial offering of their shares to the public.
+^{} CEFs and UITs also provide investors with extensive disclosures, but under a slightly different regime that reflects the way shares of these funds trade.
+Both CEFs and UITs file an initial registration statement with the SEC containing a prospectus and other information related to the initial offering of their shares to the public.

-&lt;sup>† Section 10(a)(3) of the Securities Act of 1933 prohibits investment companies that make a continuous offering of shares from using a registration statement with financial information that is more than 16 months old.
++ Section 10(a)(3) of the Securities Act of 1933 prohibits investment companies that make a continuous offering of shares from using a registration statement with financial information that is more than 16 months old.
 This gives mutual funds and ETFs four months after the end of their fiscal year to amend their registration statements.

-&lt;sup>‡ Until July 2024, open-end funds may transmit a notice to shareholders indicating that a new shareholder report is available online and in print by request in lieu of transmitting a shareholder report.
+[‡] Until July 2024, open-end funds may transmit a notice to shareholders indicating that a new shareholder report is available online and in print by request in lieu of transmitting a shareholder report.
 The notice must include a website address where the shareholder report can be accessed and a toll-free telephone number the shareholder can use to request a paper copy of the report at no charge.

-securities.\ An independent accountant must audit the financial statements included in the annual shareholder report.
-The annual shareholder report for non-money market mutual funds and most ETFs must also provide management's discussion of fund performance (MDFP), describing the factors that affected the fund's performance, including relevant market conditions and investment strategies and techniques used by the fund's investment adviser.†
+and expense information, financial statements, and a list of the fund's portfolio securities.
+An independent accountant must audit the financial statements included in the annual shareholder report.
+The annual shareholder report for non-money market mutual funds and most ETFs must also provide management's discussion of fund performance (MDFP), describing the factors that affected the fund's performance, including relevant market conditions and investment strategies and techniques used by the fund's investment adviser.[†]

 Funds are also required to file Form N-PORT with the SEC.
 Form N-PORT must include a complete list of the fund's portfolio securities in a structured data format along with other information, including flows, returns, securities lending information, and-for funds investing more than a specified amount in fixed-income securities-portfolio-level risk metrics.
 Funds must file Form N-PORT for each month during the year; however, only the filing relating to the third month of each fiscal quarter is made publicly available.
-The Form N-PORT relating to the fund's third and ninth months of the fiscal year must include a list of the fund's investments, similar to that included in the fund's annual and semiannual shareholder reports.
-These requirements cause funds to publicly disclose their portfolio holdings at least four times each fiscal year.†
+These requirements cause funds to publicly disclose their portfolio holdings at least four times each fiscal year.[‡]

-Funds must also file census-type information annually on Form N-CEN, and must annually disclose how they voted on specific proxy issues at portfolio companies on Form N-PX.
+Funds must also file census-type information annually on Form N-CEN and must annually disclose how they voted on specific proxy issues at portfolio companies on Form N-PX.
 Funds are the only shareholders required to publicly disclose each and every proxy vote they cast.
-They are not required to mail Form N-PORT, Form N-CEN, or Form N-PX to shareholders, but the forms are publicly available via the SEC's EDGAR database.§
+They are not required to mail Form N-PORT, Form N-CEN, or Form N-PX to shareholders, but the forms are publicly available via the SEC's EDGAR database.[§]